deepakb/typecraft-fx/README.md

 ### Usage with Vanilla JavaScript

-If you're not using React, you can still use Text Typewriter with vanilla JavaScript:
+If you're not using React, you can still use TypecraftFX with vanilla JavaScript:

 ```html
 <!doctype html>